In this post, I shall share with you everything you need to know about mobile SEO in 2021.

 Boost Your Mobile Page Speed With These 3 Tips

-But it will not get that importance as how your website load on mobile.
+But it will not get that importance as how your website loads on mobile.

 Here is how you can skyrocket the mobile loading speed of your site.